leoEvangelista03/leoEvangelista03/README.md

 ### Hi there!
 I'm Leo and I'm 18 years old.
 I am currently a freshman at FIAP and I’m also on a Data Science Bootcamp taught by DS Academy.

 Over the last months, I've been developing my knowledge in data science, from recognizing and understanding the business and it's problems until importing, cleaning, manipulating, visualizing and analysing data, in addition to machine learning techniques.
-I love working with data because it is in everything ad I am passionate about it’s power and how it can positively impact our society.
+I love working with data because it is in everything and I am passionate about it’s power and how it can positively impact our society.

 Below are listed some of the knowledge acquired or being studied throughout my journey: